GalloFrancesco04/ReactNativeCalendarEnhanced/README.md

   const dateIcons = {
     '2025-03-21': <Icon name="star" size={15} color="gold" />,
-    '2025-03-22': null, // Mark the date without specifying an icon };
+    '2025-03-22': null, // Will use defaultIcon for this date '2025-03-23': 'calendar', // Can also use string name for FontAwesome icons };

   return (